Data collection and privacy

 National Dataset for Compensation-based Statistics

-• We also publish the de-identified, aggregate data in Australian workers’ compensation statistics reports available on our website, and on our interactive data website.
+• We also publish the de-identified, aggregate data on our interactive data website.

 Work-Related Traumatic Injury Fatalities database